 Shawn Michaels vs British Bulldog was one of the most disgusting moments in HBKs’ career

 In 1997, WWE returned to the UK for a blockbuster pay per view set to rival Summerslam 1992 in Wembley Stadium.
-The One Night Only PPV emanating from Birmingham, England was set to once again crown the fan favourite British Bulldog as champion in his come country, in front of thousands of screaming English fans.
+The One Night Only PPV emanating from Birmingham, England was set to once again crown the fan favorite British Bulldog as champion in his come country, in front of thousands of screaming English fans.

-Despite Bulldog being off his head on drugs (saying “Bret, I’m F*****” in the ring before the bout) they duo managed to put on one of the top WWE matches of all time.
+Despite Bulldog being off his head on drugs (saying “Bret, I’m F*****” in the ring before the bout) the duo managed to put on one of the top WWE matches of all time.
 Even Vince McMahon called it “the greatest match in the history of wrestling“

 Shawn Michaels vs British Bulldog

 While the wrestling landscape had changed in 1997 with the birth of the NWO in WCW and the rise of Stone Cold Steve Austin in “The Attitude Era”, British Bulldog vs Shawn Michaels was still a huge match.

 What made this change so bad was the build up.
 The British Bulldog made several comments and interviews on the lead up to the event, most notably speaking about his sister.
-He dedicated the match, and his impending victory, to his sister who was sadly dying of cancer at the time.
+He dedicated the match, and his impending victory, to his sister, who was sadly dying of cancer at the time.

 Sitting in the front row was Davey Boy Smith’s (The British Bulldog’s real name) family.
 This included his wife and most notably his sister, who was suffering with cancer and who the match was dedicated to.